gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/05_operational_security.md

 ### Timescales for applying mitigations

-If there is evidence to suggest that a vulnerability is being actively exploited in the wild, you should expect your service provider to put mitigations in place immediately .
+If there is evidence to suggest that a vulnerability is being actively exploited in the wild, you should expect your service provider to put mitigations in place immediately.
 An initial response may be to signature the vulnerability so that its attempted use can be detected.
 A temporary mitigation may then be put in place while a permanent fix or security update is tested and deployed to the service.

 If there is no evidence that a vulnerability is being actively exploited, you should expect the service provider to prioritise updates based on the impact of the vulnerability.
 Your service provider should commit to applying security updates or other effective mitigations to the service within a defined timescale that is relative to the release of the update.
 You should expect those security updates to be applied as soon as is practical, and not be delayed without good reason.